-She completed her ocular disease and therapeutic management externship at Baltimore’s OMNI Eye Specialist, a leading centre in the treatment of cataracts, laser vision correction, paediatrics, retinal, corneal disease and glaucoma.
+She completed her ocular disease and therapeutic management externship at Baltimore’s OMNI Eye Specialist, a leading centre in the treatment of cataracts, laser vision correction, paediatrics, retinal, corneal disease, and glaucoma.
 She also had the privilege of acting as the principal optometrist for a mission trip to Morocco with Voluntarios de Santa Cruz in 2008.

-Outside the clinic, Dr. Wong enjoys reading, and exploring nature, hiking, and travelling with her husband and two sons.
+Outside the clinic, Dr. Wong enjoys reading, exploring nature, hiking, and travelling with her husband and two sons.

 Dr Jessica Chong